 As discussed in Note 17: Long-Term Debt to our accompanying condensed consolidated financial statements, we entered into the Credit Agreement with various lenders on January 6, 2022 in connection with the closing of the Smiths Medical acquisition.
-The Credit Agreement provides for a five-year term loan A facility of \$850.0 million (the "Term Loan A"), a seven-year term loan B facility of \$850.0 million (the "Revolving Credit Facility") (collectively, the "Senior Secured Credit Facilities").
+The Credit Agreement provides for a five-year term loan A facility of \$850.0 million (the "Term Loan A"), a seven-year term loan B facility of \$850.0 million (the "Term Loan B") and a five-year revolving credit facility of \$500.0 million (the "Revolving Credit Facility") (collectively, the "Senior Secured Credit Facilities").
 The proceeds from the term loans were used to finance a portion of the cash consideration for the Smiths Medical acquisition.
-The outstanding aggregate principal amount of the term loans is \$1.7 billion as of June 30, 2023, which includes the Term Loan A that will mature in January 2027 and the Term Loan B that will mature in January 2029.
+The outstanding aggregate principal amount of the term loans is \$1.7 billion as of September 30, 2023, which includes the Term Loan A that will mature in January 2027 and the Term Loan B that will mature in January 2029.
 The proceeds of future borrowings under the Revolving Credit Facility, which expires in January 2027, may be used as a source of liquidity to support our ongoing working capital requirements and other general corporate purposes.
-There are no outstanding borrowings under the Revolving Credit Facility as of June 30, 2023.
-As part of entering into the Senior Secured Credit Facilities, we were assigned issuer and Term Loan B credit ratings.
+There are no outstanding borrowings under the Revolving Credit Facilities, we were assigned issuer and Term Loan B credit ratings.
 At the date of issuance of this report, our issuer and Term Loan B credit ratings assigned and outlook were as follows:

-Issuer/Term Loan B

-Credit Ratings Outlook
+Issuer/Term Loan B Credit Ratings Outlook

 Moody's Ba3/Ba3 Stable

-Fitch BB/BBB- Negative
+Fitch BB/BB+ Stable

-Standard & Poor's BB-/BB- Stable
+Standard & Poor's BB-/BB- Negative

 The Credit Agreement contains financial covenants that pertain to the Term Loan A and the Revolving Credit Facility.
 Specifically, we are required to maintain a Senior Secured Leverage Ratio of no more than 4.50 to 1.00 until June 30, 2024, with stepdowns to 4.00 to 1.00 thereafter, and an Interest Coverage Ratio of no less than 3.00 to 1.00 (defined and discussed in greater detail in Note 17: Long-Term Debt to our accompanying condensed consolidated financial statements).
-We were in compliance with these financial covenants as of June 30, 2023.
+We were in compliance with these financial covenants as of September 30, 2023.